-Furthermore, immediately following this offering, Anderson and Great Hill will control a significant portion of the voting power of the shares of our common stock eligible to vote in the election of our directors and on other matters submitted to a vote of our stockholders, and Anderson and Great Hill will be able to influence outcome of matters submitted to a stockholder vote.
-For so long as Anderson and Great Hill continue to own a significant percentage of our common stock, Anderson and Great Hill, through their collective voting power, will still be able to significantly influence the composition of our board of directors and the approval of actions requiring stockholder approval.
-Pursuant to the Stockholders' Agreement, so long as each of Anderson and Great Hill beneficially owns at least 10.0% of our outstanding common stock, each shall have the right to nominate one director to our board of directors.
-For further details on the Stockholders' Agreement that we will enter into Anderson and Great Hill prior to the consummation of this offering, see "Certain Relationships and Related Party Transactions-Stockholders' Agreements."
+Furthermore, immediately following this offering, Temasek and Great Hill will control a significant portion of the voting power of the shares of our common stock eligible to vote in the election of our directors and on other matters submitted to a vote of our stockholders, and Temasek and Great Hill will be able to influence outcome of matters submitted to a stockholder vote.
+For so long as Temasek and Great Hill continue to own a significant percentage of our common stock, Temasek and Great Hill, through their collective voting power, will still be able to significantly influence the composition of our board of directors and the approval of actions requiring stockholder approval.

-These provisions may make it difficult and expensive for a third-party to pursue a tender offer, change in control or takeover attempt that is opposed by Anderson, Great Hill, our management or our board of directors.
+These provisions may make it difficult and expensive for a third-party to pursue a tender offer, change in control or takeover attempt that is opposed by Temasek, Great Hill, our management or our board of directors.
 Public stockholders who might desire to participate in these types of transactions may not have an opportunity to do so, even if the transaction is favorable to stockholders.
 These anti-takeover provisions could substantially impede the ability of public stockholders to benefit from a change in control or change our management and board of directors and, as a result, may adversely affect the market price of our common stock and your ability to realize any potential change of control premium.
 See "Description of Capital Stock-Anti-Takeover Effects of Delaware Law and Our Organizational Documents" and "Certain Relationships and Related Party Transactions."